blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 This is from the curriculum of Semester 3 from Knowledge International University (KIU), Riyadh, Saudi Arabia.
 # Part 1
-_“People who reject Hadeeth are those who lack knowledge in Hadeeth”_ _“If Allaah have not blessed this ummmah with any science except Usool al Hadeeth, then this will be sufficient as a proof for Islaam”_
+_"People who reject Hadeeth are those who lack knowledge in Hadeeth"_ _"If Allaah have not blessed this ummmah with any science except Usool al Hadeeth, then this will be sufficient as a proof for Islaam"_

 Subhanallaah, these are some of the amazing quotes regarding study of Usool al Hadeeth.
 Usool al Hadeeth, without a doubt, is a science came to protect this deen.
-After all they say “No one’s life history has been protected like that of the Prophet (sallalahualayhi wasallaam)” Alhamdulillaah, the credit goes again to Usool al Hadeeth.
+After all they say "No one’s life history has been protected like that of the Prophet (sallalahualayhi wasallaam)" Alhamdulillaah, the credit goes again to Usool al Hadeeth.

 In studying this noble science with [KIU](http://www.kiu.org/website), I made some notes taking from the classes of Shaykh Shafiq Flynn (Hafidhahullaah).
 I am posting here in two parts: